I took the plunge into Yelp advertising for 3 months so you don’t have to and I’m sharing my raw Yelp advertising review data and all.

 The CPC on Facebook can range from $.25 to $4 on the very high end while the CPC from Google can range from $2 to $6 or more.

-Targeting people on Yelp isn’t as good as Facebook or Google though.
+Targeting people on Yelp isn’t as good as Facebook or Google though but they are improving it a lot.

 In fact, Google ads are more relevant than Yelp in targeting.

-Cost per click isn’t a really good stat to look at though.
+Cost per click isn’t a really good start to look at though.

 The important data comes from the cost per lead.